Most commands require or allow specifying which items they should affect. Which types of items are accepted depends on the specific command:

 Attributes are properties specified by name and value, indicated with symbols: @@ for atom attributes, :: for residue attributes, and ## for atomic-model attributes.
 Custom attributes can be created with setattr.

-String values should be enclosed in quotation marks if they contain spaces or characters with special meanings in the command line (@, :, others).
-A wild card * can be used in unquoted string values.
+Attribute names are case-sensitive.
+Attribute values that are character strings or color names should be enclosed in quotation marks if they contain spaces or characters with special meanings in the command line (#, :, and others).
+In unquoted string values, * (wild card), ? (single-character wild card), and square brackets [ ] enclosing alternative single-character matches can be used as described above for atom and residue names.

 Examples include & for intersection and ~ for negation, see combinations: